 You’ll want to cook the teriyaki steak tips in a heavy-bottomed skillet over high heat for just 2 minutes per side.
 I prefer my steak tips medium-rare.
 If you cook them any further, they tend to become tough and chewy.

-What to Serve with Steak Tips
+What to Serve with Teriyaki Steak Bites

 - Mashed Potatoes